jayson1200/Visual-Pathfinding/README.md

 # Visual-Pathfinding
-Shows a visualization of a A* pathfinding algorithm trying to find the shortest path between two points.
+Shows a visualization of a A* pathfinding algorithm finding the shortest path between two points.